How to Sell Your House Fast in Charlotte: A Neighborhood-by-Neighborhood Guide (2026)

 Total carrying and transaction costs: $40,600 - $64,300

 That means your gross sale price of $420,000 becomes net proceeds of $355,700 - $379,400 after 3+ months.
-A competing cash marketplace offer of 80-85% — $336,000 - $357,000 with zero costs — closes the gap dramatically, and you have your money in 14 days instead of 90+.
+A market-data cash offer of 80-85%, or $336,000 - $357,000 with zero costs, closes the gap dramatically, and you have your money in 14 days instead of 90+.

 Mecklenburg Property Tax Savings

-Every month you continue to own a Charlotte property, you owe Mecklenburg County property taxes at approximately 1.2% of assessed value — roughly $420/month on a median-priced home.
+Every month you continue to own a Charlotte property, you owe Mecklenburg County property taxes at approximately 1.2% of assessed value, roughly $420/month on a median-priced home.
 Selling 3 months faster saves $1,260 in property taxes alone, before accounting for mortgage payments, insurance, and utilities.
 For vacant or inherited properties that are not generating income, these carrying costs erode equity every single month.

 Frequently Asked Questions